 Tab.
-8.65: Effects of conveyor belt monitoring on timer functions
+8.65: Effects of conveyor belt monitoring on timer functions Tab.
+0.05.
+Ellects of conveyor beit monitoring on timer functions

-Monitoring of total muting When a belt stop is detected, the timer functions will pause. time When the conveyor belt starts back up, the timer will continue with Simultaneity monitoring time the value stored before detection of the belt stop.
+Monitoring of total muting time When a belt stop is detected, the timer functions will pause.
+When the conveyor belt starts back up, the timer will continue with Simultaneity monitoring time the value stored before detection of the belt stop.
 When this occurs for the first time, the total muting time is increased once by 5 seconds.